schacon/gitbook/text/13_Rebasing/0_ Rebasing.markdown

     ...

 Meanwhile, someone else does some work creating two new commits on the origin branch too.
-This means both 'origin' and 'mywork' has advanced, which means the work has diverged.
+This means both 'origin' and 'mywork' have advanced, which means the work has diverged.

 [fig:rebase1]